FIMI X8 Mini : full review

 The FIMI X8 Mini is a drone with serious qualities.
 It is compact and lightweight, performs well in flight even in windy conditions, has excellent battery life, has a range of 8km and its camera supports 4K and captures images with remarkable sharpness and stability.
 All this with a simple and effective application and a well-designed remote control.

-For just over £300, it’s a great deal, and the X8 Mini could be the perfect 4K mini drone… in a world where the DJI Mini 2 wouldn’t exist.
-If price is a consideration for you, the FIMI X8 Mini is a great alternative to consider and you won’t be disappointed, but if you want the best drone in the mini category, the DJI Mini 2 is worth the extra money as it outperforms the X8 Mini in build quality and camera performance.
+At around €250, it’s an excellent deal, and the X8 Mini could be the perfect 4K mini drone… in a world where the DJI Mini 2 didn’t exist.
+If price is a deciding factor for you, the FIMI X8 Mini is an excellent alternative to consider, and you won’t be disappointed, but if you want the best drone in the mini-drone category, the DJI Mini 2 is worth paying a little more for, as it surpasses the X8 Mini in build quality and camera performance.

 DJI has since raised the bar even higher by releasing the DJI Mini 3 Pro (we dedicated a full review to it), but we won’t include it in the comparison because its price is much higher, almost as expensive as a Mavic Air 2.